Tobin Heath: Personal life

-Heath has identified as a devout Christian.
-Aside from soccer, Heath has said she enjoyed playing multiple sports, such as tennis and surfing, and enjoyed being outside when given the time and opportunity.
-Heath's first name is her great-grandmother's surname.
+Heath was named in homage to her great-grandmother, with her parents utilizing her surname as Heath's first name.
+Aside from soccer, Heath has said she enjoys playing multiple sports, such as tennis and surfing, and enjoys being outside when given the time and opportunity.

-Heath co-owns the clothing company re—inc, along with Christen Press, Megan Rapinoe, and Meghan Klingenberg.
+Heath is married to United States women's national soccer team and Manchester United W.F.C. teammate Christen Press, whom she has been in a relationship with since 2015.

-In June 2022, Heath shared a photo on her Instagram account of a painting she had produced for sale at re—inc titled Out Now, which depicted the words "I am gay" spelled out in large, multi-colored all caps block letters.
+In June 2022, Heath shared a photo of a painting on her Instagram titled Out Now, which depicted the words "I am gay" spelled out in multi-colored all caps block letters.

+In 2019, Heath co-founded the company RE—INC, alongside Press, Megan Rapinoe, and Meghan Klingenberg.

+During the 2023 World Cup, Heath and Christen Press with RE—INC hosted their own twice-weekly World Cup show, the RE—CAP Show.
+Since then the show has continued to cover women's soccer globally.

+Along with Press, Heath is a Global Ambassador for Grassroot Soccer, an adolescent health organization that leverages the power of soccer to equip young people with the life-saving information, services, and mentorship they need to live healthier lives.
+Heath is also co-chair of the organization's Advisory Board and has visited its soccer-based health programs in South Africa and Zambia.

 In popular culture

 Video games

 Heath is featured along with her national teammates in the EA Sports' FIFA video game series in FIFA 16, the first time women players were included in the game.
 In September 2015, she was ranked by EA Sports as the No. 15 women's player in the game.